szabgab/real-szabgab.github.io/ladino.md

 # Ladino - aka.
-Judeo Spanish
+Judeo-Spanish

 Ladino is the languages of the descendants of the Jews who were expelled from Spain in 1492.
-Others, espically the speakers call it Judeo-Espanyol or just Espanyol.
+Others, espically the speakers call it Djudeo-Espanyol or just Espanyol.

 See the wikipedia entry in English about [Ladino or Judeo-Spanish](https://en.wikipedia.org/wiki/Judaeo-Spanish).